karolina-kom/case-study-ml-consulting/README.md

 Based on the results, I provide the following recommendations for educators:

 - **Monitor Absenteeism**: Reducing absenteeism can help improve student performance.
-- Support Students with Previous Failures: Target interventions for students who have failed in the past.
+- **Support Students with Previous Failures**: Target interventions for students who have failed in the past.
 - **Consider Health Factors**: Ensure students with health issues are provided with accommodations.
 - **Encourage Early Academic Success**: Support students early in their academic career, particularly those with low prior grades.